doublerobotics/d3-sdk/docs/API.md

   - To dock, use `dock: forward` (backward is not supported) and pass dockId:XXXXXX
   - To undock, use: `action: exitDock`
   - angleRadians is the angle to end at, after reaching the target
+  - x/y units are in meters, x = forward/back, y = left/right
+To dock, use `dock: forward` (backward is not supported) and pass dockId:XXXXXX To undock, use: `action: exitDock` angleRadians is the angle to end at, after reaching the target
-  - event: `DRNavigateModule.target`
+event: `DRNavigateModule.target`
 - navigate.ultrasonic.ignore
 - navigate.ultrasonic.avoid
-- Other Events:
+- other:
   - `DRNavigateModule.arrive`

 ### network